bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 ### Error Handling

-This implemenation of FHIR will follow the standard FHIR error handling.
-E.g. return an OperationOutcome in a Bundle with the appropirate HTTP status code.
-User are expected to monitor the http status codes and the OperationOutcome resources for issues.
+This implementation of FHIR will follow the standard FHIR error handling.
+E.g. return an OperationOutcome in a Bundle with the appropriate HTTP status code.
+Users are expected to monitor the http status codes and the OperationOutcome resources for issues.

 ### Success Status Codes

-HTTP 200 (OK) will be returned in all cases where the request was sucessful.
-This includes a search that was a valid Operation but did not match any Patients.
+HTTP 200 (OK) will be returned in all cases where the request was successful.
+This includes a search that was a valid FHIR Operation but did not match any Patients.
 The only exceptions when a Patient is first created, the status code response is 201 (Created).